-"Bantu Steven Biko said "history works through people and we have avail ourselves for history to work through us" it was this thought that led Jackie and I to agree to let history work through us and create a piece that explored the face of humanity" says Director, Mandla Mbothwe.
+"Bantu Steven Biko said 'history works through people and we have avail ourselves for history to work through us.'
+It was this thought that led Jackie and I to agree to let history work through us and create a piece that explored the face of humanity," says director, Mandla Mbothwe.
 "In the month that marks the anniversary of his death, this is a celebration of his life."

-Biko's Quest is a dance production inspired by the Steve Biko Foundation's exhibition, The Quest for a True Humanity supported by the Department of Education and the Apartheid Museum.
-Biko's Quest draws inspiration from the exhibition's portrayal of Biko's life and death.
-Drawing from the original work, this dance production translates Biko's Quest - For a True Humanity from one art form (photography) to another (dance and performance).
+BIKO'S QUEST is a dance production inspired by the Steve Biko Foundation's exhibition, "The Quest for a True Humanity," supported by the Department of Education and the Apartheid Museum.
+BIKO'S QUEST draws inspiration from the exhibition's portrayal of Biko's life and death.
+Drawing from the original work, this dance production translates Biko's ideologies from one art form (photography) to another (dance and performance).

-This 80 minute production is told through dance, physical imagery, sound, text and dynamic movement, choreographed by the dynamic team comprising Jacqueline Manyaapelo, Ina Wichterich-Mogane and Mzokuthula Gasa.
+BIKO'S QUEST seeks to remind us of our true humanity, commemorates all those who died in detention and challenges us to see the true face of humanity.
+The 80-minute production is told through dance, physical imagery, sound, text and dynamic movement, choreographed by the dynamic team comprising Jacqueline Manyaapelo, Ina Wichterich-Mogane and Mzokuthula Gasa.
 It attempts to once again stimulate the spirit of Bantu and to revive and reveal the true human face.

 Biko's Quest will be performed at the Artscape Theatre from 8 - 16 September.
 Tickets cost R90 with concessions for students, pensioners and group bookings.
 Bookings are open at Computicket.
 For more information on Jazzart Dance Theatre, visit www.jazzart.co.za.